White Latin Americans

-White Latin Americans (Latinoamericanos blancos) are Latin Americans of total or predominantly European or West Asian ancestry.
+White Latin Americans (Note: Latinoamericanos blancos; Latino-americanos brancos) are Latin Americans of total or predominantly European or West Asian ancestry.

-Individuals with majority — or exclusively — European ancestry originate from European settlers who arrived in the Americas during the colonial and post-colonial period.
-These people are now found throughout Latin America.
+Individuals with full or nearly full European ancestry in Latin America originate from European settlers and immigrants who arrived in the Americas during the colonial and post-colonial periods.
+These populations are now found throughout Latin America, mostly on the Southern Cone.

-Most immigrants who settled Latin America for the past five centuries were from Spain and Portugal; after independence, the most numerous non-Iberian immigrants were from France, Italy, and Germany, followed by other Europeans as well as West Asians (such as Levantine Arabs and Armenians).
+Most immigrants who settled Latin America for the past five centuries were from Spain and Portugal; after independence, the most numerous non-Iberian immigrants were from France, Italy, and Germany, followed by other Europeans as well, Armenians and West Asians (such as Levantine).

 Composing 33-36% of the population as of 2010 (according to some sources), White Latin Americans constitute the second largest racial-ethnic group in the region after mestizos (mixed Amerindian and European people).
-Latin American countries have often tolerated interracial marriage since the beginning of the colonial period.
-White (blanco or güero; branco) is the self-identification of many Latin Americans in some national censuses.
+Latin American populations have often participated in interracial marriage since the beginning of the colonial period.
+White (blanco or güero [in mexican context]; branco) is the self-identification of many Latin Americans in some national censuses.
 According to a survey conducted by Cohesión Social in Latin America, conducted on a sample of 10,000 people from seven countries of the region, 34% of those interviewed identified themselves as white.